fastrgv/RufasCube/README.md

 ## Running Rufascube (3x3x3):
 -------------------------------------------

+Shuffling the cubelets uses random numbers and is not very efficient.
+Typically unshuffling is a much more lengthy process than solving, and must be done before making any moves on your own.
+Solving can be started at any time, and can be stopped whenever you want to try to manually complete the solution.

 The primary RGB "skin" is based on an RGB color scheme whereby position along X,Y,Z axis determines RGB-color content.